redhat-developer/developers.redhat.com/README.md

 #### Warning about previous containers

 We've found that left over containers from previously failed attempts can cause problems.
-Please remove all containers from these failed attempts before starting again.
+Docker will give an output on how it reccomends you deal with this.
+Please follow the advice there.

 ###Run the stack!
 _NOTE:_ You must be connected to the Red Hat VPN to build the Docker images.